Inpatient Rehabilitation Program

 • Where there are new opportunities to develop our program

 These results guide our therapists, physicians and others as we create and carry out personalized care plans.
 In addition to improving care, timely data helps us to keep insurers and stakeholders informed about our program.
-Our good results and favorable comparisons to other programs nationwide reassure you that your child’s care is in good hands.
+Our good results and favorable comparisons to other programs nationwide reassure you that your child is receiving excellent care.

 How the Experts Measure Pediatric Inpatient Rehabilitation Care